 Emergency rental assistance - Several housing organizations, churches, and non-profits focus on offering rent and housing payment assistance.
 From time to time funds may also be available for paying security deposits, moving costs, or there may be vouchers for hotels or motels.
 Read information on more Lee County rental assistance programs.

-Lee County one time emergency eviction help covers housing related needs.
+- Lee County one time emergency eviction help covers housing related needs.
 Money from non-profits or the government is used to pay for housing.
 Or applicants can be referred to shelters, benefits such as section 8, or supportive housing for senior citizens or the disabled.
-Continue reading.
+Find homeless prevention in Lee County.

 Fort Myers Rescue Mission, dial 239.334.7365.
 Also has information on shelters for the homeless, meals sites, and clothing centers.